 Average reading time – 13 minutes

-As a life and success coach I know that your confidence and mindset are deciding factors for success for anyone achieving their goals, whatever their goal is.
-The good news is, anyone can get more confidence and improve their mindset, you just have to learn how.
+As a life and success coach, I know that your confidence and mindset are deciding success factors for anyone achieving their goals.
+The good news is, anyone can get more confidence and improve their mindset.
+You just have to learn how.

-I am passionate about helping busy professionals like you, especially in these two areas, as I know so many of us are not achieving our potential and are wasting time not living the life we want.
-This use to be me by the way so I am not saying that to be critical but because I know it can be changed!
+I am passionate about helping busy professionals like you, especially in these two areas.
+Because I know so many of us are not achieving our potential and are wasting time not living the life we want.
+This used to be me, by the way, so I am not saying that to be critical but because I know it can be changed!

 Anyway.
 My point is confidence comes from your mind, what you believe in yourself.
 When I am working with clients to improve their confidence for whatever goal, I often get told that their lack of confidence comes from their worry that they don’t know if they can do something.
 I.e. their mindset is one of “I can’t” rather than I can.
 You need to change your mindset to start improving your confidence.

-A few years ago, I had an amazing experience and got to go to Japan for five weeks with the purpose of immersing myself to connect with my Japanese family, learn a bit of the language and connect with the culture.
+A few years ago, I had an amazing experience and got to go to Japan for five weeks.
+The purpose was to immerse myself, to connect with my Japanese family, to learn a bit of the language and the culture.
 But I’ll be completely honest with you – I was totally bricking it before I went!

-The year before that I had gone to Japan to see the family, the first time in 18 years, so whilst it was an amazing trip, it was also one that was fuelled with emotion, pain, regret and sadness.
-Here I was in my late 20’s, and I didn’t know half my identity and family who were on the other side of the world, lost in a language barrier and cultural differences.
+The previous year, I had gone to Japan to see the family for the first time in 18 years.
+Whilst it was an amazing trip, it was also one that was fuelled with emotion, pain, regret, and sadness.
+Here I was in my late 20’s, and I didn’t know half of my identity and family who were on the other side of the world.
+I was lost in a language barrier and cultural differences.
 It was possibly the loneliest two weeks of my life.
-Yet it was also the push I needed to reconnect with a lost family and the step I need to repair a damaged relationship with my Japanese mum.
+Yet it was also the push I needed to reconnect with a lost family and the step I needed to repair a damaged relationship with my Japanese mum.
 So, I vowed I would come back the next year but this time for five weeks (two weeks just wasn’t enough time to immerse myself).

 A year later, true to my word, I was on that plane on my own, bound with a suitcase full of British delights for my Japanese family (what nationality isn’t going to like a McVities Hob Nob!).
 But as I said, I was bricking it.
 I wasn’t full of confidence and assertion.
 Fear, apprehension, and uncertainty were in its place.